Dagentic: The Serverless Framework That Makes AI Agents Actually Work in Production

 - Loan processing agents handling 3x volume with 60% fewer human touches

-- Automated routing optimization saving thousands of development hours per quarter
+- Routing optimization saving thousands of dev hours per quarter

-- Onboarding workflows reducing 6-week processes to 2 days
+- Onboarding workflows cutting 6-week processes to 2 days

 Current State: Early Preview

-Why share this now?
-Because the problems are real, and I want feedback from teams hitting these same challenges.
+I'm sharing it now because the problems are real and I want feedback from teams hitting the same wall.

 # Current preview installation